-Does your SME have a business strategy?
-Now, more than ever is the time to ensure you have defined a strategic plan and roadmap for your B2B to follow.
+Does your accounting, law, or technology firm have a B2B-focused growth strategy?
+With the many changes in buyer behaviours and expectations occurring across B2B markets, now more than ever is the time to make sure you have a defined strategic plan and roadmap for your business to follow.

-Developing and implementing a buyer-driven strategy will help you acquire, retain and nurture your client base.
-It will be critical to your SME’s restart and recovery heading into 2021.
+Developing and implementing an effective business strategy will help you acquire, retain and nurture your client base is critical to your SME’s business growth.

 - What is a business strategy?

-- Things to watch out for when developing your B2B strategy.
+- What to watch out for when developing your business strategy.

 - Business strategy FAQ